dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Tables.md

 + Require declare a target schema to publish to the Hive metastore or a target catalog and target schema to publish to Unity Catalog.

 » [[Triggers]] pipelines update each table with whatever data is currently available and then they shut down.
-+ In Development mode the development process is eased by reusing a cluster to avoid the overhead of restarts, and *the cluster runs for two hours when the development mode is enabled.*
++ In Development mode the development process is eased by reusing a cluster to avoid the overhead of restarts, and *the cluster runs for two hours when the development mode is enabled.* Also, allows disabling pipeline retries so you can immediately detect and fix errors.
 + In Production mode the terminates the cluster immediately when the pipeline is stopped, restarts the cluster for recoverable errors, retries execution in case of specific errors. *Once an update is started, it continues to run until the pipeline is shut down.*

 » QUERIES: